Tronfeld West & Durrett Logo

 • Water Bottles: Water is a necessity, even for drivers who are only stranded for an hour or two waiting for a tow truck.

-• Medications: Most people do not consider packing a day’s worth of necessary medications when they head to work; however, a break down or accident can become deadly if a passenger requires medication.
+• Medications: Most people do not consider packing a day’s worth of necessary medications when they head to work; however, a breakdown or accident can become deadly if a passenger requires medication.

-• Reflective Triangles: Drivers who break down or are involved in an accident should pull over and place these reflective triangles behind their car.
+• Reflective Triangles: Drivers who break down or are involved in an accident should pull over and place these reflective triangles behind their cars.
 Drivers might also consider packing a high-visibility vest to promote visibility.

-• Paper Maps: When a phone loses power, or goes out of service range, a driver can be stranded.
+• Paper Maps: When a phone loses power or goes out of service range, a driver can be stranded.
 Drivers should place a book of maps and a compass in their glove box.

 • Money Stash: Drivers never know when they will need cash.
 Keep a stash handy in a safe place.
 Men’sHealth.com recommends keeping it hidden in an old sock in your trunk.